Public Citizen – Texas

 Environmental Defense Fund

-Purpose: Environmental Defense Fund is dedicated to protecting the environmental rights of all people, including the right to clean air, clean water, healthy food and flourishing ecosystems.
-Guided by science, we work to create practical solutions that win lasting economic and social support because they are nonpartisan, cost-effective and fair.
-We were founded in 1967.
+Purpose: To preserve the natural systems on which all life depends.
+Environmental Defense Fund is dedicated to protecting the environmental rights of all people, including the right to clean air, clean water, healthy food and flourishing ecosystems.
+Guided by science and economics, we find practical and lasting solutions to the most serious environmental problems.

 Programs: Texas Regional Office